The Ultimate Guide to Hiring Virtual Assistants in 2025

 Hire a Contract Virtual Assistant through an Agency

 Hiring a virtual assistant through a contract agency reduces the time you spend recruiting and vetting candidates.
-Also, you typically pay the agency in US dollars and don't have to deal with any compliance issues if the virtual assistants are offshore.
+Also, you typically pay the agency in US dollars and don't have to deal with compliance issues if the virtual assistants are offshore.

 • You have total control over how you work with the assistant